TEA Complaints Management

 - Conditions at a school district or charter school that present a danger to the health, safety, or welfare of the students

-- Violations of duties defined by statute or rule of school district boards of trustees, governing bodies of public charter schools, or superintendents or chief operating officers of school districts and public charter schools
+- Violations of the duties defined by the Texas Education Code (generally found in Chapters 11 and 12) or rules found in the Texas Administrative Code (generally found in 19 Texas Administrative Code, Part 2) or incorporated by reference therein regarding school district boards of trustees, governing bodies of public charter schools, or superintendents or chief operating officers of school districts and public charter schools.

 - Violations of state assessment instrument security procedures

 - Falsifications, fraudulent misrepresentations, or manipulations of information, including manipulations of records, reports, data, forms, statements of assurances, or certifications submitted to TEA through the Public Education Information Management System (PEIMS)

 The Division of Complaints Management is excited to announce its release of a suite of webinars.
 These informative videos will provide the most current information regarding general complaints in Texas.